heroku-examples/terraform-heroku-common-kong-microservices/README.md

 # Heroku microservices with a unified gateway using Terraform

-🔬 This is a community proof-of-concept, [MIT license](LICENSE), provided "as is", without warranty of any kind.

 ![Diagram: Terraform a complete multi-app architecture with Heroku Private Spaces, a Kong gateway, & DNSimple](doc/terraform-heroku-kong-microservices-v01.png)